nhejazi/masters_thesis/README.md

 ## Build

-A working LaTeX distribution is required to compile this thesis.
+_A working installation of LaTeX is required to compile this thesis._

-* `make all` - compile the full thesis document, generating two subdirectories, `pdf` (containing the thesis and approval page as PDF) and `output` (containing auxiliary documents created in the compilation process).
+* `make all` - compile the full thesis document, generating two subdirectories:
+    `pdf` (containing the thesis and approval page as PDF) and `output` (containing auxiliary documents created in the compilation process).